The Port Mann/Highway 1 Improvement Project is the largest-ever transportation project in British Columbia’s history.

 The new 10-lane Port Mann Bridge and highway improvements between Langley and Vancouver relieved the worst traffic bottleneck in the province and expanded transit service, the high occupancy vehicle (HOV) network and accessibility for cyclists and pedestrians.

-Construction of the $3.3-billion project was completed in summer 2015, on time and on budget.
+Construction of the $3.3-billion project was completed in summer 2015.

 A widened Highway 1, dedicated local connection lanes on the Port Mann Bridge, improved signage and rebuilt interchanges all along the corridor mean the highway isn’t just faster, it’s safer and more reliable, too.